Home » Metabolism » Metabolic Health » Obesity Prevention

 Anyone who has looked at the ingredients list on many fast food items is probably not going to be surprised by the above findings.
 After all, the average caloric value for an extra-large fast food meal is about 1,600 calories.
 Surprisingly, the food items chosen by the people in the study mattered little, such as whether they preferred hamburgers over chicken nuggets; they were still consuming large quantities of saturated fat and calories.

 As with children, adults who eat the largest amounts of fast food are often neglecting important parts of a balanced diet.
 A study of 9,000 adults by the United States Department of Agriculture (USDA) found that one-third received most of their calories from fast food; their diets were also almost completely devoid of milk, fruit, and important vitamins and minerals.
-High levels of fast food consumption are also correlated with high levels of sugar, fat, carbohydrate, and protein consumption.
+High levels of fast food consumption are also correlated with high levels of sugar, fat, carbohydrate, and consumption.

 Reason for the Fast Food and Obesity Link